mcgonago/mymcp/README.md

 This repository demonstrates how to build custom MCP (Model Context Protocol) agents for Cursor.
 It contains three MCP agents that I built to analyze different types of code reviews.

+> [!NOTE]
+> **About the Jira Agent**
+> The `jira-agent` in this repository is based on the excellent work from [redhat-community-ai-tools/jira-mcp](https://github.com/redhat-community-ai-tools/jira-mcp).
+I followed their well-documented steps as part of my learning journey to build MCP agents.
+>
+> **Explore More MCP Agents**
+> The [redhat-community-ai-tools](https://github.com/redhat-community-ai-tools) organization maintains several high-quality MCP agents and tools.
+I highly recommend checking out their repositories to discover other useful agents and learn from their implementations.
+They provide excellent examples of professional MCP agent development.

 ## TL;DR

 This document describes how I built my MCP agents for Cursor, including: